 Think of a market you want to capture

 If there’s one thing people can learn from condominium developers, it’s the fact that they develop certain properties catering to different types of market groups.

 Whether or not they are gunning to get a slice of the working group or students near a certain university, they always have a market share that they want to corner.

-If you’re going to dive in to the world of property market, you also need to have the same mentality.
+If you’re going to dive into the world of the property market, you also need to have the same mentality.

 “If you are to be wise in your real estate investing, do your research and find out about the trends in the market.
 Do this carefully so that you will be able to target the right market,” says Joanne Almaden of Phil Property Expert.